daviddarke/automated-browser-testing/automated-testing.md

 ---

-# We all test now...
+# [fit] Current testing trends

+- Everyone does some form of testing
+- Testing results might not be logged anywhere
+- Lots of testing happens when a project launches, but this may reduce as a site is rolled out

 ---

-# Lots of testing when a project launches:
+# A lot of testing might be around requirements or client questions:

 ![inline](assets/IE11.jpg)